pravega/pravega/documentation/src/docs/segment-store-service.md

 - **Stream Segment** or **Segment**: A contiguous sequence of bytes, similar to a file of unbounded size.
 This is a part of a Stream, limited both temporally and laterally (by key).
 The scope of Streams and mapping Stream Segments to such Streams is beyond the purpose of this document.
 - **Tier 2 Storage** or **Permanent Storage**: The final resting place of the data.
-- **Tier 1 Storage**: Fast append storage, used for durably buffering incoming appends before distributing to Tier 2 Storage.
+- **Tier 1 Storage**: Fast append storage, used for durable buffering of incoming appends before distributing to Tier 2 Storage.
 - **Cache**: A key-value local cache with no expectation of durability.
 - **Pravega Segment Store Service** or **Segment Store**: The Service that this document describes.
 - **Transaction**: A sequence of appends that are related to a Segment, which, if persisted, would make up a contiguous range of bytes within it.
 This is used for ingesting very large records or for accumulating data that may or may not be persisted into the Segment (but its fate cannot be determined until later in the future).